Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Click on the CardNo field to select it.

-2. Press Ctrl+F to display the search control (the search control image is given below).
+2. Press Ctrl+F to display the search control (the search control image).

-As shown on the image above, you can search for the CardNo without the dash if you remove the checkmark from the search options Search Field as Formatted.
-Put the check-mark on when searched with the dash separating the date and sequence number.
+As shown in the image above, you can search for the CardNo without the dash if you remove the checkmark from the search options Search Field as Formatted.
+Turn the check mark on when searching with the dash separating the date and sequence number.

 Download Demo Database.